vocaroo/simple-audio-recorder/README.md

 - **options** - see the documentation for AudioRecorder.
 - **cleanup** - if true, any mp3Urls created via URL.createObjectURL will be freed when unmounting.
 By default, this is false, and you may need to free them yourself if there is an excessive amount of recordings.
 - **timeUpdateStep** - how often in milliseconds the returned time will be updated.
+- **countdown** - a countdown time in milliseconds until recording will actually start, running from after start() was called and microphone access has been granted.
+Defaults to zero.

 #### SimpleAudioRecorder component